mne-tools/mne-python/doc/glossary.rst

         low-pass filtering.
 See :ref:`tut-head-pos`.

     info
+    measurement info
-        Also called ``measurement info``, it is a collection of metadata regarding a :class:`~io.Raw`, :class:`Epochs` or :class:`Evoked`
+        A "measurement info" (or short "info") object is a collection of metadata related to :class:`~io.Raw`, :class:`Epochs`, or :class:`Evoked`
-        object, containing channel locations and types, sampling frequency, preprocessing history such as filters, etc.
+        objects.
+It contains channel locations and types, sampling frequency, preprocessing history such as filters, etc.
         See :ref:`tut-info-class` for a narrative overview.